sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 663 | Rate of a line-item cannot be negative
 664 | Discount of a line-item cannot be negative.
 665 | Gross amount of the transaction cannot be negative.
-666 | Discount of the transaction cannot be negative.
+666 | Discount cannot be negative.
 667 | Unable to find the transaction id for this customer.
 668 | Unable to find the transaction number for this customer.
 669 | Unable to update custom field.
 670 | Transaction id/number is not provided.
-671 | Invalid Store TILL code.
+671 | Invalid Store or TILL code.
 672 | Batch limit exceeded.
 673 | Returning of transactions is not allowed.
 674 | Returning of line item is not allowed.